 At Sreenidhi, we aim to broaden the students’ educational experience and challenge them to apply their knowledge and skills through the three core components.

 Extended Essay is meant to be completed during the two years course while following the internal DP Calendar.
 Students are guided through the process of research and writing by an assigned teacher supervisor.
 All students undertake three mandatory reflection sessions with their supervisor, including a short interview, or viva voce, following the completion of the extended essay.
 Extended essay topics may be chosen from a list of approved DP subjects, normally one of the student’s six chosen subjects for the IB diploma or the world studies option.
 World studies provide students with the opportunity to carry out an in-depth interdisciplinary study of an issue of contemporary global significance, using two IB disciplines.

 Using TOK, students identify and analyze the various kinds of justifications used to support knowledge claims, formulate, evaluate and attempt to answer knowledge questions and examine how academic disciplines/areas of knowledge generate and shape knowledge.

 CAS is a mandatory requirement to complete Diploma though it is not formally assessed.
 It begins at the start of DP and continues regularly for 18 months, including a variety of experiences.
-To name a few, students at Sreenidhi use CAS as an opportunity to plan, design and create a mural painting in the nearby school community.
-A group of students organize and participate in a sports team activity including training sessions and matches against other teams.
-Student volunteers also take part in weekly tutoring in English and Math on Saturdays to the nearby government school students, while creating their own lesson plans, under the supervision of CAS Coordinator/Advisor.
-They also demonstrate their seven learning outcomes through exhibits at “Meraki – The CAS Exhibition” in the school premise.
+To name a few, students at Sreenidhi use CAS as an opportunity to plan, design and create mural paintings for the nearby school community, organize and participate in sports team activities including training sessions and matches against other teams, student volunteers also take part in weekly tutoring in English and Math on Saturdays for the nearby government school children, while creating their own lesson plans, under the supervision of the CAS Coordinator/Advisor.
+They also demonstrate their seven learning outcomes through unique exhibits at ‘Meraki – The CAS Exhibition’ in the school premises.